maburdenjr/frontend-challenge/readme.md

 __Objective__

 Create an application to track the score of a bowling game.
+As part of the intervriw process, we will discuss the code provided in this challenge.
+Do as much as possible in the time you have available to you.

 __Directions__

 Fork this repository and create a branch for your answer submission.
 You may provide a link to the branch or create a pull request to this repo with your answer.

+__Evaluation Criteria__

+- Code Quality
+- Sematic Markup
+- Understanding of CSS and JavaScript

 __Example Scoresheet__
 ![Scoresheet example](scoresheet.png)